MetaMask/metamask-docs/snaps/how-to/use-keyring-api/create-account-snap.md

 ### 4. Handle requests submitted by MetaMask

-MetaMask will submit Ethereum sign requests from dapps using the [`submitRequest`](../../reference/keyring-api/type-aliases/Keyring.md#submitrequest) method of the Keyring API.
+MetaMask submits Ethereum sign requests from dapps using the [`submitRequest`](../../reference/keyring-api/type-aliases/Keyring.md#submitrequest) method of the Keyring API.
 See the [supported signing methods](../../concepts/keyring-api.md#supported-signing-methods).